lwaschuk/GPACalc/README.md

-# GPACalc
+# GPACalculator

-GradeCalc is a Kotlin program that calculates your current grade in a course based on the grades you have received so far and the percentage of the course that has been completed.
+GPACalculator is a Kotlin program that calculates your current grade in a course based on the grades you have received so far and the percentage of the course that has been completed.
 It can also tell you what grade you need to receive on the remaining assignments in order to achieve a desired grade.

 ## Usage
-To use GradeCalc, you need to pass it the grade cutoffs for A, A-, and B+ grades, followed by the grades and weight of the assignments you have completed so far.
+To use GPACalculator, you need to pass it the grade cutoffs for A, A-, and B+ grades, followed by the grades and weight of the assignments you have completed so far.
 For example:

 ```bash